scientific-python/cookie/docs/pages/tutorials/module.md

     return np.arcsin(n1 / n2 * np.sin(theta_inc))
 ```

-Notice that this example includes inline documentation --- a "doc-string".
+Notice that this example includes inline documentation --- a "docstring".
 This
 is extremely useful for collaborators, and the most common collaborator is
 Future You!
+It also includes type hints; this tells a programmer, type checker,
+or IDE what types are expected in an out of the function.

 Further, by following the [numpydoc standard][], we will be able to
 automatically generate nice-looking HTML documentation later.
 Notable features: